robgonnella/ardi/v2/README.md

 By default ardi will read the sketch file, auto-detect the baud rate, connect to the serial port, and print logs.

-Accepts the a custom build property flag - see
+Accepts custom build properties flag - see
 [Build Properties](#Build-Properties)

+## Using the "watch" Feature

+Ardi allows you to optionally watch a specified sketch file for changes and auto re-compile and re-upload.
+Just add the `--watch` flag to the `ardi go` command.

+    ardi go <path_to_sketch_dir> --watch

 ## Compiling Only (no upload)